 ML methods are typically used to solve problems in one of two ways: categorization or regression.
 Categorization refers to a process in which the output of the ML technique is a label; the algorithm develops rules from the data fed to it and then uses these rules to label individual records or instances in the dataset as belonging to a particular category.
 These categories are of a finite number and are separate from one another in some way.
 Regression proceeds similarly, but the output from the ML model is instead an estimate of some continuous response variable.
 One other important distinction within ML is that between supervised and unsupervised learning.
 Supervised learning encompasses those tasks in which the classifier (or regressor) is given the output categories (or values of the response variable) that correspond with vectors of predictor data.
 In unsupervised learning, the classifier is not given the output categories and instead collects the various input vectors into separate categories that arise as the data are analyzed by the algorithm (Bishop 2007, Kohavi and Provost 1998).

 Archer and Kimes (2008) outline the characteristics of problems for which ML is often employed.
 When the number of possible predictor variables is large or when candidate predictor variables are not independent from one another, ML is superior to traditional predictive approaches, like logistic regression (LR) or multiple linear regression.
-A wide variety of algorithms are considered machine learners, but they all share two goals: making accurate predictions and providing insight into why a particular prediction arises from the classifier.
+A wide variety of algorithms are considered machine learners, but they all share two goals: making accurate predictions and providing insight into how a particular prediction arises from the classifier.
 Although most ML algorithms are widely applicable across disciplines and problems, any method has to be tested for applicability, by fitting a model to a set of data and then evaluating its skill in solving that particular problem (McDonald et al. 2014).
 Selecting the appropriate method therefore requires answering two questions: Can the classifier make accurate predictions given the available training and testing data?
 Does the classifier provide new insight into the problem?

 Random Forests